Rudxain/blog/post/Samsung-rants.md

-# S rants
+# Samsung rants

 > [!WARNING]
-> This contains slurs and obscene phrases
+> ⚠️ This contains slurs and obscene phrases!

+> [!tip]
+> Please take this humorously, not so seriously.
+>
+> If you're a S fan, it'll be your fault if you get offended, not mine 🤷‍♂️

 ## Intro